 On January 1, 2015, the King County Ferry District was assumed by King County.
-The Marine Division continues to operate passenger-only ferry service routes from downtown Seattle to West Seattle and Vashon Island.
+The Marine Division continues to operate passenger-only ferry service.
 State legislation passed during the 2014 legislative session allowed King County to take this action.
 King County gained many administrative efficiencies as the Marine Division will no longer be maintaining two separate budgets, transferring funds between multiple agencies and accounts, and providing reports to two governments.